openfoodfacts/search-a-licious/docs/README.md

 Welcome to the documentation of search-a-licious, a ready to use search component built on top of [Elasticsearch](https://www.elastic.co/).

+## Executive summary

+Search-a-licious transforms large data collections into searchable content, allowing users to quickly find what they need with powerful queries, facet exploration, and visualizations.
+Originally developed for Open Food Facts, it’s perfect for exposing data, supporting decision-making, and enabling exploration, unlocking the full potential of open data collections.
+Developers can rapidly build apps thanks to its easy configuration, reusable components, and robust architecture.

+## What is search-a-licious ?

 We created this project in order to leverage collections of (uniform enough) data to build tools that can:
 * make this data reachable by a large public